 URBAN LIVING IN DOWNTOWN COLORADO SPRINGS

 Obviously, the best place to find urban living via lofts and luxury apartments is in Downtown Colorado Springs.
 The conversion of downtown living into luxury accommodations was a slow progress, however, since the economy has regained traction in the last few years, the push to overhaul our downtown facade is in full force.
 Luxury apartment buildings are rising where old, decrepit buildings once stood.
 Modern and hip coffee shops and cafes are springing up so fast it makes your head spin.
+Bike lanes are being built, for instance, on the busy Fontanero Street.
 There is a new breath of life taking over downtown, and it is spilling out into the surrounding neighborhoods.
-However, be prepared to pay premium prices for one of these lofts or condos downtown!
+However, be prepared to pay premium real estate prices for one of these lofts or condos downtown!

 Charming row houses with a touch of a European feel, line the acreage around the historic brick school.
-Residences here carry the designation of mixed-use, residential/commercial properties.
+Residences here carry the designation of mixed-use and residential/commercial properties.
 Two and three stories of having your business and living areas potentially in one place.
 (Now THAT’S an easy commute!)

 SMALL BUSINESS HOMES

 In addition to high-priced living quarters, there are a few neighborhoods with older and smaller homes.
 Many are in need of some TLC.
 Only a few years ago these were forgotten communities; now they are on the fringe of the revitalization happening in the city.
-Small business owners are snatching them up and converting them into abodes for business, charities, and community organizations.
-Folks, like Tina with Frayla Boutique, realized that theses old, forgotten homes were in the direct path of the future.
+Small business owners are snatching them up and converting them into abodes for business, charities, and community organizations. and other commercial uses.
+Folks like Tina with Frayla Boutique realized that these old, forgotten homes were in the direct path of the future.
 She snatched up a good deal, rolled up her sleeves, and turned the house into a darling boutique.

 Even if you are not looking to open a business, there is still a little time to snatch a great deal to convert a house into your dream home – but probably not for long!